The Firm

 Agency debt is the discipline.

-Long-duration Fannie, Freddie, and HUD debt forces durable underwriting.
-It shapes what we buy, how we renovate, and how we operate.
-It is also the structural bridge that lets a private firm deliver public-purpose housing without relying on subsidy cycles.
+Long-duration Fannie, Freddie, or HUD debt forces durable underwriting.
+It governs what we buy, how we renovate, and how we operate.

 III.